PeerGaming/peergaming/README.md

 ## Support

+  Firefox : 23
+  Chrome  : 26++

-With the latest Firefox update the DataChannel implementations got changed and broke the API.
-Therefore _PeerGaming_ is only running in Chrome 26++ right now.
-The next version will provide a proper handling.
+With the latest update Firefox is supported again.
+Unfortunately the DataChannel implementation still differs with the one in Chrome, so it won't work if you connect both kinds.
+The next version will provide a proper handling for interoperability.

 ## Features

 * library agnostic (!= dependency)
 * easy setup / automatic connection
+* optional backup for reconnection
 * reactive data handling
 * serverless hook